FlavScents AInsights Entry: Butyric Acid (CAS: 107-92-6)

 8. Practical Insights for Formulators

-Butyric acid is valued for its ability to impart authentic buttery and cheesy notes, making it indispensable in dairy flavor formulations.
+Butyric acid is valued for its ability to impart authentic dairy and cheese notes.
 It synergizes well with other fatty acids and esters to create complex flavor profiles.
-However, its potent odor requires careful dosing to avoid overpowering the final product.
-Formulators should be cautious of its stability under heat and pH extremes.
+Formulators should be cautious of its potent odor, which can easily overpower a blend if not used judiciously.
+It is often under-used in fragrance applications due to its intense aroma, but when used correctly, it can add depth and realism.

 Citation hooks: FlavScents; industry practice